SciCatProject/scicatlive/README.md

 <details>
  <summary>(click to expand)</summary>

-To add a new service, with advanced configuration (see the [frontend](./services/frontend/) for an extensive example):
+To add a new service, with advanced configuration (see the [frontend service](./services/frontend/) for an extensive example):
 1. follow the steps from the [basic section](#basic)
 2. eventually, include any service, in the service-specific folder which is specific to the service and not shared by other, more general services
 3. eventually, if the service supports [ENVs](#docker-compose-env-variables), leverage the [include override](https://docs.docker.com/compose/multiple-compose-files/include/#include-and-overrides) feature from docker compose.
 For this: